Thank God I'm a Country Boy: Content

 Sommers recalls that at the time he was feeling “peaceful, happy and content” with his lot in life, and started scribbling some notes about his blissful state along the way.
 They served as the inspiration for the song.

 Structure

 The song is in cut (2/2) time that is typical of two-step.
 Both the verse and chorus comprise eight measures with 3/2 added between the first four measures and last three measures.
-Emotionally, this creates an intended slight stall.
-The instrumental breaks in the song incorporate a violin playing the old fiddle tune "Sally Goodin", which is also referenced in the song's lyrics: "I'd play Sally Goodin all day if I could...."
+The instrumental breaks in the song incorporate a violin playing the old-time fiddle tune "Sally Goodin", which is also referenced in the song's lyrics: "I'd play Sally Goodin all day if I could...."